philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to find a mentor who can guide you through this, and how to work with that mentor
 * How to find jobs/positions
 * How to apply for jobs/positions
-* How to make others create jobs/positions for you (Thanks Bastian Greshake/@gedankenstuecke!)
+* How to make others create jobs/positions for you (Thanks Bastian Greshake/@gedankenstuecke for the missed job hunt-related Hows!)

 # Research